model-checking/kani/docs/src/tutorial-first-steps.md

 ## Assertions, Assumptions, and Harnesses

-It seems a bit odd that we accept billions of inputs when our function really only seems to handle up to a few thousand.
+It seems a bit odd that our example function is tested against billions of possible inputs, when it really only seems to be designed to handle a few thousand.
-Let's encode this fact about our function by asserting some reasonable bound on our input, after we've fixed our bug.
+Let's encode this fact about our function by asserting some reasonable upper bound on our input, after we've fixed our bug.
 (New code available under [`first-steps-v2`](https://github.com/model-checking/kani/tree/main/docs/src/tutorial/first-steps-v2/)):

 ```rust